 The landscape of mobile apps development keeps changing with the frequency that for some who aren’t accustomed to its speed of innovation get left behind.
-That is why, it is worthwhile to compare and contrast designing for mobility with designing for now prevalently mobile adaptations.
+That is why it is worthwhile to compare and contrast design for mobility with designing for now prevalently mobile adaptations.
 What was not realized until very recently is designing explicitly for mobility is that, in the past designing just for the personal computer was an inactive experience.
 With shared unstated assumptions people may remain in one place for long periods of time, with little change in their environment.
 But this can be harnessed or taken advantage of with software experiences that reward deeper engagement, encourage exploration and play as well as allow for more complicated interactions to achieve bigger goals and ambitions.
 Thus designing for constant contexts of mobility is born.
 What are its visible goals or imminent challenges?
-What is there to benefit from the ever changing plane of innovation and adaptation?
+What is there to benefit from the ever-changing plane of innovation and adaptation?

 Ever Evolving Context, Situation and Status of Things

 The most significant point of designing for mobility is that the environment around the end user is always dynamic i.e. whether when walking, while driving, in transit, at restaurants, at theater, in the office, moving from place to place, situation to varying situation.
 The condition / context and status of things around them are always evolving.

 What end users anticipate or want in mobility is the kind of dynamic environment which is highly adaptable, predictable, straight forward, get-in-and-get-out software experience.
 They don’t want to explore cyberspace when out-and-about.
 They want to quickly get a key piece of information, or make a key connection.
 They want key functionality at their fingertips.

 Explore and Analyze the Unpredictability of Changing Technology Platforms